Theory of O'Connell descent

 - which otherwise is hard to explain.

-- It is strange that no one from the adoptive family ever turns up later in his life.
+It is strange that no one from George's adoptive family ever turns up later in his life.

 But he did move far away.